tbonne/netTS/README.md

 ![](inst/readme_figs/unnamed-chunk-4-1.png)

-Compare observed measures to permutations.
+Compare observed measures to permutations
 ------------------------------------------

 It is then possible to test whether these measures differ from random using permutations.